Your Ideal Frame Size Is:

 Stack is measured from the bottom bracket vertically up to the centre of the headtube.
 Stack is a useful measurement as it takes both the fork height and bottom bracket height into account for pedalling position, whereas looking at the headtube length alone does not.
 The stack height will give you a starting point of how high you can run your handlebars before you start adding or removing headset spacers.

 |Average height In mm (by mountain bike type)||Size Small||Size Medium||Size Large|

 The head angle is the angle measured between the horizontal ground and the front forks.
 The head angle will help you predict how the front end of the bike will behave, a steep head angle will make the bike feel agile on flat slow terrain, whereas a slack head angle will make the bike feel more stable but can make the steering a little more sluggish.
 Generally, the more aggressive the bike is designed for the slacker the head angle.
 A slack head angle will range from around 59 to 66 degrees, and a steep head angle will range from around 67 to 72+ degrees.
 It's also worth noting that head angle can be adjusted with an angleset headset or offset bushings however this will often affect the rest of the frame's geometry, like bottom bracket height and wheelbase length.

 |Average head angle (by mountain bike type)||Size Small||Size Medium||Size Large|

 There are many factors to consider when looking at frame size.
-If you just want to keep things simple we would recommend using our mountain bike frame size calculator and find a demo day to test your dream bike.
-Remember, many people are in-between frame sizes, the smaller size will be more maneuverable, and less stable at speed, and the larger size will be more stable, but harder to control on tight technical trails.
+If you just want to keep things simple we would recommend using our mountain bike frame size calculator and finding a demo day to test your dream bike.
+Remember, many people are in-between frame sizes, the smaller size will be more manoeuvrable, and less stable at speed, and the larger size will be more stable, but harder to control on tight technical trails.
 If you are a complete novice we would recommend the smaller of the two options, as it can be more confidence-inspiring.